cunialino/PACS-Project/README.md

 # PACS-Project

-Elia Cunial (elia.cunial@mail.polimi.it) Advnaced programming for scientific computing project.
+Elia Cunial (elia.cunial@mail.polimi.it) PACS-ANEDP project.
 The project is an advanced and flexible implementation of the work in [https://arxiv.org/abs/1708.02276](https://arxiv.org/abs/1708.02276).

 ## Requirements